witoldkesek/witoldkesek/README.md

-- 👋 Hi, I’m @witoldkesek
+## 👋 Hi, I’m Witek!
-- 👀 I’m interested in developing web projects!
+## 👀 I develop web projects!
-- 🌱 I’m currently learning Ruby on Rails and JavaScript.
+## 🌱 I’m currently learning Ruby on Rails and JavaScript.
 Working in upsidelab.io on a british food marketplace - www.thefoodmarket.com (Spree based)
-- 📫 You can contact me by writing to witoldkesek@gmail.com or DM on my IG: wiciuzpolski.
+## 📫 You can contact me by writing to witoldkesek@gmail.com or DM on my IG: wiciuzpolski.

 <!---
 witoldkesek/witoldkesek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.